StrangeRanger/bash-style-guide/docs/guidelines/error-handling.md

 # Proper Error Handling

-Error handling in Bash is crucial for ensuring that scripts function as intended, produce predictable behavior, provide useful feedback, and efficiently manage unexpected events.
-Implementing proper error-handling practices can prevent small issues from escalating into major problems.
+Error handling in Bash is crucial for ensuring that scripts function as intended, exhibit predictable behavior, provide meaningful feedback, and efficiently manage unexpected events.
+Proper error-handling helps prevent minor issues from escalating into major problems.

-This section covers essential practices for handling errors in Bash, such as checking for command success, working with standard error streams (1), and using `trap` for signal handling.
+This section outlines essential practices for handling errors in Bash, including verifying command success, managing standard error streams (`stderr`) (1), and using `trap` for signal handling.
 { .annotate }

-1. **Streams**: Streams in Unix-like systems are standardized channels used for input and output operations between programs and the operating system. `stdin` (standard input) is the stream from which a program reads input data, usually from the keyboard; `stdout` (standard output) is the stream where a program writes its output, typically to the terminal; and `stderr` (standard error) is the stream used for outputting error messages, also usually directed to the terminal but can be redirected separately from stdout. _(Definition provided by ChatGPT)_
+1. **Streams**: In Unix-like systems, streams are standardized channels for input and output operations between programs and the operating system. `stdin` (standard input) is the stream from which a program reads input data, typically from the keyboard. `stdout` (standard output) is the stream to which a program writes its output, usually directed to the terminal. `stderr` (standard error) is the stream specifically used for outputting error messages, which can be redirected independently from stdout.<br>_(Definition provided by ChatGPT, vetted by human)_

 ## Checking Command Success

 Commands like `cd`, `rm`, and `mv` can fail for various reasons, such as incorrect paths, insufficient permissions, or missing files.
-Failing to check the success of these commands can lead to unintended consequences, such as deleting the wrong files or modifying the wrong directories.
+If the success of these commands is not verified, it may lead to unintended consequences, such as deleting the wrong files or modifying the wrong directories.

 /// admonition | Guidelines
     type: info